Suyash878/Suyash878/README.md

 # 💫 About Me:
-Hi, I am Suyash and welcome to my github profile, I am currently in my 3rd year of college and I love to work on new projects and develop new web-apps and learning as I proceed.
+Hi, I am Suyash and welcome to my github profile, I am currently in my 3rd year of my college(IIIT Manipur) and I love to work on new projects and develop new web-apps and learning as I proceed.

 <h3 align="left">Connect with me:</h3>